John 11:25 “Jesus said to her, “I am the resurrection and the life. He who believes in Me, though he may die, he shall live”

 The yoke in his youth.
 Let him sit alone and keep silent,

-- Be prepared–Trials seems to sneak up on me unaware and before I know it, I’ve blown it again.
-This seems to be my motto in life.
-I feel like I could save myself alot of shame and embarrassment if I could be a little more prepared for what lies ahead.
-Does the Lord gives us warning before He takes us through the trial?
+*Being prepared for trials is tricky, they seem to sneak up when your least aware and before you know it, you’ve failed the test—This seems to be my motto in life.
+It seems like I could save myself alot of shame and embarrassment if I could be a little more prepared for what lies ahead.
+This begs the question: Does the Lord gives us warning before He takes us through the trial?

 Amos 7:4-6 “Thus the Lord God showed me: Behold, the Lord God called for conflict by fire, and it consumed the great deep and devoured the territory.
 Then I said: